Proximal mediation analysis

 In this section, we will consider inference for $\psi$ under the semiparametric model $\mathcal{M}_{sp}$ which places no restrictions on the observed data distribution besides existence (but not necessarily uniqueness) of bridge functions $h_1$ and $h_0$ that solve (\ref{fred1}) and (\ref{fred2}).
+Note that assumed existence of the outcome bridge functions places restrictions on the tangent space.
 Under additional regularity conditions (described below), we can also obtain the semiparametric efficiency bound under $\mathcal{M}_{sp}$.
-This requires characterising the tangent space that is implied by the restrictions imposed by the existence of the outcome bridge functions, following \citet{severini2012efficiency}.